OpenAPI specification and validation

 Validation of error responses

 When OpenAPI validation is enabled in Airlock Gateway, violating REST requests are blocked by Gateway before they reach IAM.
 In this case, the REST client receives a generic response indicating that the request has been blocked.
-For an example of such a response, see the code block below:
+The code block below shows an example response:

 Example